List of ghost towns in Colorado: Abandonment

 Others were abandoned for more unusual reasons.
 Some were resort towns which never brought in enough tourists.
-One or two former townsites are now underwater, caused by the creation of reservoirs; a few are covered in mining tailings, as noted below.
+At least seven former townsites are now underwater, caused by the creation of reservoirs; a few are covered in mining tailings, as noted below.
 Of the list below, some involve settlements with visible tangible remains such as structures or cemeteries, while the precise location of others is known only through maps and historic accounts.

-Table of Colorado ghost towns

-The following is a sortable table of some of the most notable Colorado ghost towns.